Indirect Questions

 - I was wondering if you could work for me on Saturday. (polite)

-By understanding how to use indirect questions, you can effectively communicate in a more polite and indirect manner, seek information indirectly, and convey curiosity or uncertainty.
+By understanding how to use indirect questions, you can communicate politely and indirectly, ask for information in a softer way, and express curiosity or uncertainty.